Days

 Companies that are ineligible to be accredited in the ACCME System (ineligible companies) are those whose primary business is producing, marketing, selling, re-selling, or distributing healthcare products used by or on patients.
 ACCME does not consider providers of clinical service directly to patients to be ineligible.

-Abstract Selection Guidelines
+Abstract Selection Guidelines |

 All abstracts are subject to a blind peer-review by members of the Advanced Cancer Therapies Committee.
 The committee makes all final decisions relative to the abstract selection and scheduling.

 All reviewers, session planners and invited faculty will be required to disclose all financial relationships through the online system, helping to ensure high-quality, unbiased presentations and compliance with CME regulations.
-In addition, all authors must disclose all financial relationships during the submission process before their abstract will be considered and graded.
+In addition, all authors must disclose all financial relationships during the submission process before their abstract will be considered and graded. |

 Abstracts may not be withdrawn after acceptance.
 You may select a replacement presenter if you are unable to present your abstract in-person.
-All author/title changes must be communicated prior to December 6, 2024 in order to be included in the Abstract edition of the Annals of Surgical Oncology or meeting materials.
+All author/title changes must be communicated prior to December 16, 2024 in order to be included in the Abstract edition of the Annals of Surgical Oncology or meeting materials.

 To withdraw an abstract, the presenter must notify the SSO office by the end of the abstract review.
 Once an abstract has been accepted for the program it may no longer be withdrawn.
 Prior to submitting your abstract(s), please ensure you and/or one of your team of authors has secured proper funding sources in order to present at the meeting.
 Presenters of the accepted abstracts must register for the meeting and are responsible for their own travel expenses as well as the meeting registration fee.

 Through the generosity of ACPMP (Appendix Cancer/Pseudomyxoma Peritonei Research Foundation), SSO awards travel awards of $1,000 to the highest scoring abstracts in the content/research areas of appendix cancer, pseudomyxoma peritonei, peritoneal surface malignancies/peritoneal carcinomatosis, and/or HIPEC.
+Applicants will attest to specific criteria during submission.
+All abstracts will be blind-reviewed by the ACT Program Committee and recipients will be selected based on grade, abstract quality, and content relevance.

 Conditions: